GIScience/openrouteservice/docs/api-reference/endpoints/matrix/index.md

     1 -> 3

 In the response, the results are contained in the node `durations`.
-Here, the first array contains the durations from the first source (0) to both destinations (2 and 3), and the second array contains the durations from the second source (1) to both destinations (2 and 3):
+Here, the first array contains the duration from the first source (0) to both destinations (2 and 3), and the second array contains the duration from the second source (1) to both destinations (2 and 3):

 ```json
   "durations": [